 \begin{proof}[Proof of Proposition \ref{prophopfinv}] The homotopy invariance of the algebraic Hopf invariants follows from Lemma \ref{lem3.15} and Theorem \ref{thrmlinfty}.
 More precisely if $f:C \rightarrow D$ and $g:C \rightarrow D$ are homotopic maps then $\Omega_{\iota}f$ and $\Omega_{\iota}g$ are homotopic because of Lemma \ref{lem3.15}.
 The lemma applies since $\Omega_{\iota}$ is a left Quillen functor and every coalgebra is cofibrant.
 Since $\Omega_{\iota}f$ and $\Omega_{\iota}g$ are homotopic, so are $p \circ \Omega_{\iota} f \circ i$ and $p \circ \Omega_{\iota} g \circ g$.
 Then because of Theorem \ref{thrmlinfty} the maps $p \circ \Omega_{\iota}f \circ i$ and $p \circ \Omega_{\iota}g \circ i$ are homotopic if and only if the corresponding Maurer-Cartan elements are gauge equivalent.
 Therefore the algebraic Hopf invariants are an invariant of the homotopy class of the map $f$.

 \end{proof}

-\begin{remark} The choice of the maps $i$ and $p$ is already visible in the classical case, since we need to pick an orientation for the fundamental class of $S^{4n-1}$.
+\begin{remark} The fact that we need to make a choice for the maps $i$ and $p$ is already visible in the case of the classical Hopf invariant.
+The map $i$ can be seen as the choice of an orientation of the fundamental class of $S^{4n-1}$.
 If we do not pick an orientation the classical Hopf invariant is only well defined up to a sign.
-This choice of an orientation is exactly what the map $i$ does in our construction, it fixes a set of representatives for the homology for which we compute the corresponding Maurer-Cartan element.
+This choice of orientation is exactly what the map $i$ does in our construction, it fixes a set of representatives for the homology for which we compute the corresponding Maurer-Cartan element.

-Since we need to make a choice for $i$ and $p$ we will assume for simplicity in the rest of this paper that the maps $i$ and $p$ are fixed and we will omit them from the notation. \end{remark}
+Since we need to make a choice for $i$ and $p$, we will assume for simplicity that in the rest of this paper the maps $i$ and $p$ are fixed and we therefore omit them from the notation. \end{remark}